LucaReggiannini/first-contact/README.md

 	Note: this will also match invalid IPv4 like 999.123.120.288

+BLACKLISTED STRINGS
+	Simply searches bad strings previously entered in the "blacklist.cfg" (one per line).

 OPTIONS
+	-h, --help
-	-h, --help show this manual
+		show this manual

+	-v, --verbose
+		show more informations during execution

+	-p, --preserve-after-extraction
+		Do not delete extracted archives content after analysis.
+		Archive content is extracted in $tmp/first-contact/$archive-name

 ```